 You can't get bored here, especially if you're a fan of craft beer or fine art.
-There are more than a dozen craft breweries in Minneapolis alone, with even more in the metro area.
+There are two dozen craft breweries in Minneapolis alone, with even more in the metro area.
 There's a cluster in northeast Minneapolis, which hosts the giant Art Attack festival Nov.
-3-5.
+2-4.

-In the downtown theater district, go to a Broadway musical or see a famous performer, such as "Finding Neverland'' Oct.
-31-Nov.
-5, Blues Traveler Nov.
-1 and David Sedaris Nov.
-5.
+In the downtown theater district, go to a Broadway musical or see a famous performer.

 This pretty town along the St. Croix River is a favorite weekend destination for Twin Citians.

 It's best known for its shopping, especially antiques and antiquarian books, and for the painted-lady Victorians that line its hills.
 But it's also got a winery and brewery to visit, trolley and Foodies on Foot tours to take and sculptures to see on an outdoors art tour.

 The streets of Traverse City are lined with shops, restaurants and craft breweries.

 The great thing about beach towns is that they're packed in summer — leaving lots of hotel rooms for the contrarians who come in late fall.